utelecon/utelecon.github.io/en/notice/2023/01-wifi.md

 ### eduroam will become available directly with your UTokyo Wi-Fi account
 - You will be able to use UTokyo Wi-Fi account user ID and password to connect to [eduroam](https://eduroam.jp/en), a wireless LAN service that allows mutual use among universities and research institutions.
-    - Only UTokyo Wi-Fi accounts issued after February 1, 2023 will be eligible for this.
+    - Only UTokyo Wi-Fi accounts issued after January 31, 2023 will be eligible for this.
 - For the time being, you can continue to use your existing eduroam account issued from the [EDUROAM for u-tokyo.ac.jp members site](https://www.eduroam.itc.u-tokyo.ac.jp/cgi-bin/en/top.cgi).
     - When you connect to eduroam in the University of Tokyo with your existing eduroam account, you could omit the `@u-tokyo.ac.jp` when entering your user ID, but this measure will be discontinued following the update.